x4iiiis/RideHeightChecker/docs/ADDING_A_PARK.md

   buttons show the same full set everywhere (a resort group should never be missing a sibling — that was a real bug once, see the SeaWorld/Busch Gardens nav fix).
+- From the new park page, click through to at least one other park and confirm the URL replaces the current park slug rather than appending to it (for example, `/typhoon-lagoon/` should navigate to `/blizzard-beach/`, not `/typhoon-lagoon/blizzard-beach/`).
 - Confirm the new park's ride cards actually render in the static HTML (view-source, not just the live page) — search for `<div class="ride-list" id="ride-list">` and check it's non-empty.